ietf/id-guidelines/README.md

-If the I-D is submitted as XML (which is highly recommended), the name and version of the document will be declared in the appropriate ["name" and "version" attributes](https://rfc-editor.org/info/rfc7991), and the filename submitted must be of the form `name-version.xml`.
+If the I-D is submitted as XML (which is highly recommended), the name and version of the document will be declared in the appropriate ["name" and "version" attributes](https://rfc-editor.org/info/rfc7991), and the filename submitted have a single extension of `.xml`.

-If the I-D is submitted as plain text (which is not recommended), the name and version will appear on the document's first page, and the filename submitted must be of the form `name-version.txt`.
+If the I-D is submitted as plain text (which is not recommended), the name and version will appear on the document's first page, and the filename submitted must have a single extension of `.txt`.

+A popular convention is that
-Convention dictates that an individual submission seeking adoption by a working group will include the working group's acronym just after the second component.
-For example, a person or group identified as "foo" seeking to get a document about "specific-subject" adopted by the "bar" working group might choose the name `draft-foo-bar-specific-subject`, and submit the file `draft-foo-bar-specific-subject-00.xml`.
-If the document is later adopted by the working group, the authors will usually create a new I-D named `draft-ietf-bar-specific-subject` and submit it as `draft-ietf-bar-specific-subject-00.xml`.
+an individual submission seeking adoption by a working group will include the working group's acronym just after the second component.
+For example, a person or group identified as "authors" seeking to get a document about "specific-subject" adopted by the "wgname" working group might choose the name `draft-authors-wgname-specific-subject`, and submit the file `draft-authors-wgname-specific-subject-00.xml`.
+If the document is later adopted by the working group, the authors will usually create a new I-D named `draft-ietf-wgname-specific-subject` and submit it as `draft-ietf-wgname-specific-subject-00.xml`.
 Note that the version number of this new I-D will always be `00`.

 ## The Submission Process